Aiming Towards Antifragility Is a Powerful Step Beyond Resilience

 Instead, Taleb proposes we deliberately aim towards antifragility.
 We accept and account for adversity as a starting point for every thought and action.
 This makes antifragility a core value.
 When leaders model this value, they guide their people to practice this as well.
 In this way, we can develop strength and endurance through each challenge.

-Antifragility through weights, ancient art, and war
+Antifragility through weights, ancient art and war

 Today, Croatia and Greece are demonstrating antifragility in how they’re weathering the pandemic.
-During Croatia’s war of independence, and Greece’s debt crisis, both underwent extreme upheaval.
+During Croatia’s war of independence, and Greece’s debt crisis, each country underwent extreme upheaval.
 They had to develop new skills, mindsets and systems to surmount it.
 Now, their citizens are banding together and keeping the virus relatively contained.

 A Croation barber recently shared: “I was a kid, I remember playing soccer and seeing mortars falling out of the sky…the discipline we all learned [now] helps us get in line and creates some sort of forced unity.”
 Similarly a Greek massage therapist, who lost her business three times, states, “We’ve been through a lot, we are hardened, so I think we’re going to be able to rebuild.”
 Both are demonstrating antifragility in the form of stoicism and fellowship from surviving past upheavals.